wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.1.6 =
 * Improved the rank check to prevent Google temporary IP block
 * Fixed the Incorrect Hreflang META implementation
-* Add the optimization progress bar in the post list
+* Add the optimization progress bar in the post/page list
 * Fixed the restore the settings from backup validator

 = 5.1.4 =